 Start Early โ 8 to 12 Weeks Out

 The most successful competitors start preparation 8โ12 weeks before their competition.
 This gives spaced repetition enough cycles to move words from short-term to long-term memory.
-Starting 2 weeks out is almost always too late for deep retention.
+Starting 2 weeks out is almost always too late for deep retention โ there simply is not enough time for the longer review intervals to kick in, so words learned that late tend to stay fragile right through competition day.

 Study 10โ20 New Words Per Day

 Consistency beats intensity.
 Learning 10โ20 new words every day and reviewing due cards builds a massive vocabulary base without burnout.
-SpellingKids enforces this limit automatically via the daily new card cap in settings.
+SpellingKids enforces this limit automatically via the daily new card cap in settings, precisely because students who try to learn 50 or more new words in a single session tend to retain a smaller fraction of them than students who spread the same total across several days.

 Learn Etymology, Not Just Spelling